 Frequently Asked Questions

-How old does my child have to be to join Senobe?
+How old does my child have to be to paddle at Senobe?

-Paddling programs run on weekdays and generally run “rain or shine” (coaches have the discretion to cancel practices if conditions are unsafe, e.g. high winds)
+Paddling practices generally run “rain or shine”.
+However coaches have the discretion to cancel practices if conditions are unsafe (for example, if there are high winds).

 We are required to bring all paddlers and swimmers onto land at the first sign of thunder or lightning.
 Water activities can resume once there has been 30 minutes without thunder of lightning.